IEA: Inner Ensemble Average within a convolutional neural network: Conclusion

 \section{Conclusion}

 IEA is a concept that is simple but powerful.
 It helps the CNN architecture to increase its prediction power by forcing the model to produce more unique features.
-The cost of using IEA in a CNN is on the model parameter size, yet it's not a significance cost to the improvement in the performance.
-We showed empirically, visually and by using a similarity scores that the usage of IEA improves the CNNs accuracy and produces unique features.
-Also, the ensemble of IEA of CNLs models outperforms the ensemble of CNL only model which is a method of inner and outer ensemble.
+The cost of using IEA in a CNN is on the model parameter size, yet it is not a significance cost to the improvement in the performance.
+We showed empirically, visually and by using a similarity scores that the usage of IEA improves the CNN accuracy and produces unique features.
+Also, the ensemble of IEA of convolutional layers models outperforms the ensemble of convolutional-layer-only model which is a method of inner and outer ensemble.
 We recommend the usage of IEA where it applies, and a further study of other methods of ensembles shall be conducted.

+Our future work also include minimizing the inference time of IEA by finding a criteria for disabling the non-important features and expanding our tests to other not-vision based domains.